 There are 12 modules, with content covering many aspects of research trials, for example, informed consent processes, assessing safety of participants, and provision of primary oversight of the study staff’s conduct.
 In addition to the general aspects of research trials, the NIDA CCTN CTN has incorporated content on confidentiality and protections of study participants enrolled in substance use trials.
 The material is based on US CFR, International GCP guidelines, and human subject protection requirements for conducting clinical research.

 While this program is available to study staff participating in the NIDA Clinical Trials Network, the training is open-access to the public.
 Trainees are required to complete a quiz following each module, except for the Introduction module.
-To receive a certificate, all quizzes must be completed with at least 80% accuracy.
+To receive a certificate, all quizzes must be completed with at least 80% accuracy (a 100% passing option is available if required by your IRB).
 Upon successful completion of all quizzes, the user will be given access to the link for the Certificate of Completion, which has an expiration date three years after the date of completion.
 NIDA CCTN CTN members complete the training in compliance with network policies and procedures.
 Users external to the NIDA CCTN CTN, international and domestic, complete the training per their own institutional, affiliate, and research advisory requirements.

 In the past, determination of the effectiveness of new treatments for drug addiction and abuse occurred mainly in specialized research settings in which the environment was controlled and the patient population highly selected.
 Often, results obtained in these settings could not be duplicated at community drug treatment centers.